Juanes: 2009 Peace Concert in Cuba

 On 5 August 2009, it was announced that Juanes would hold his second "Peace Without Borders" concert in Havana's storied Plaza de la Revolución on 20 September 2009.

 Prior to the concert, Juanes received criticism by some in the Cuban-American/Cuban exile community in Miami who believed it would be seen as an act of support for the communist government of Cuba.
 Juanes expressed in an interview for Univision that he had no affiliation whatsoever to the Cuban government or their political views and that he saw it only as an artistic performance and nothing more.

 On 20 August 2009, Juanes announced that he had considered canceling the peace concert citing "fears for his safety as well as his family", who reside with him in Miami on Key Biscayne.
 Juanes closed it along with 15 other Cuban and international artists and with more than one million people attending the concert."

 Personal life

-Juanes met model/actress Karen Martínez during the filming of his video "Podemos Hacernos Daño".
+Juanes met model/actress Karen Martínez during the filming of his video "Nada".
 On 6 August 2004, they were married.
 The couple separated in May 2007, after three years of marriage due to unresolved differences, but reconciled four months later.
 They have three children together, two daughters: Luna Aristizábal Martínez (born 6 September 2003), Paloma Aristizábal Martínez (born 2 June 2005), and one son, Dante Aristizábal Martínez (born 12 September 2009).

 Juanes is a vegetarian and lives in Key Biscayne, Florida.